 The Trial Management Group (TMG) will be responsible for all aspects of the day to day running of the trial/study from set-up to close down.
-Clinical trials/studies may also have a Trial Steering Committee (TSC) as well as a Data Management Committee/Data Monitoring and Ethics committees (DMC/DMEC).
-The DMC/DMEC may also be referred to as the Data Safety and Monitoring Board (DSMB).
+Clinical trials/studies may also have a Trial Steering Committee (TSC) as well as a Data Management Committee (DMC).
+The DMC may also be referred to as the Data Safety and Monitoring Board (DSMB), Data Monitoring and Ethics Committee (DMEC) or Independent Data Monitoring Committee (IDSMC).